llpeterson/scaling/global.md

 In order for this loop prevention technique to work, the AS numbers carried in BGP clearly need to be unique.
 For example, AS 2 can only recognize itself in the AS path in the above example if no other AS identifies itself in the same way.
-AS numbers have until recently been 16-bit numbers, and they are assigned by a central authority to assure uniqueness.
-While 16 bits only allows about 65,000 autonomous systems, which might not seem like a lot, we note that a stub AS does not need a unique AS number, and this covers the overwhelming majority of nonprovider networks.
+AS numbers are now 32-bits long, and they are assigned by a central authority to assure uniqueness.

-> 32-bit AS numbers have also been defined and came into use around
-> 2009, thus ensuring that AS number space will not become a scarce
-> resource.

 A given AS will only advertise routes that it considers good enough for itself.
 That is, if a BGP speaker has a choice of several different